sreenivaskalva-2021/Homework1/README.md

 ## Business Activities

 Robinhood provides the free-of-charge brokerage services to consumers.
 Its products include: A) Stock and ETF trading B) Cryptocurrency trading C) Cash Management.
-Its primary customer base are millennials, and the average age of the customer is 31, and half of its customers had never invested before.
+Its primary customer base are millennials with an average customer age of 31, and half of its customers had never invested before.
 Robinhood targeted user base is 68M, and with an average portfolio size of $1000-5000/user, it is targeting to manage assets of $75B - $150B.

-Robinhood’s is attracting its user through various innovative offers and combination of new technology.
+Robinhood’s is attracting its user through various innovative offers, user friendly intergace, and based on new technology.

 •	Commission free investing in stocks/ETFs
 •	Providing margin balance of 100% through its Gold memberships